kdakan/Download-All-Files-on-a-Web-Site/README.md

-# Download all file links inside the site domain
+# Download all file links recursively inside the site domain
 Downloads all file links inside the site domain.
 Starts on a page and follows all links recursively.
 Creates the same folder structure on disk.